Collaborar/zephyr-core/README.md

-# Zephyr Package
+# Zephyr Core
-Zephyr Package boilerplate to extend Zephyr
+Core tools for Zephyr starter theme and plugin.